FormantIO/toolkit/README.md

 This depends on the type of app you're making

-## I'm making an application within Formant

-You don't need to do anything, the data manager will be able to figure out from url query strings what the authentication should be to access device data.

 ## I'm making an application outside of formant

 Using user login credentials or service accounts, you can use the data manager to get access to device data.